lucasmelin/lucasmelin-hugo/content/blog/2018-02-21/index.md

 category: "programming"
 ---

-Linux comes equipped with a handy utility aptly called JOIN which performs join operations on text files.
+Linux comes equipped with a handy utility aptly called `join` which performs join operations on text files.

 Performing an inner join is as simple as running **join file1.txt file2.txt**